sonalita/ps-k8s/README.md

  ### workers

  This is the final step, corresponding to the `CreateNodes-containerd.sh` step in the `03/demos` folder of the course exercise files.The steps in the exercise script are identical to those in the first `PackageInstallation` step, so there is no need to repeat that in this playbook.
 All this playbook does is to join the node to the cluster.

+### addons

+This will install additional addons on the control plane node.
+The only addon currently supported is the sealed secrets addon. **Note: Sealed secrets is not part of the course and is not covered in the course exercises.**